All Episodes

 Yes, yes.

-Okay, so when you um were finished with Battlestar Galactica, is that when you just sort of amped up your involvement with um taking ESP classes and and and Nexium and Yeah, so I had taken a training with ESP.
+So when you were finished with Battlestar Galactica, is that when you just sort of amped up your involvement with taking ESP classes and Nexium?

-I think it like I was still doing Battlestar, I just was on a break and kind of was at a point where it's like, okay, I have I have the show, I have the apartment, I have like I have all the things, but I don't I don't know what I'm doing.
+I just was on a break and kind of was at a point where it's like, okay, I have the show.

-Like I I you know, I would get really nervous doing interviews because I was so um, you know, like what you were saying you realized about re reading the fountain head, I didn't have quite that shift yet.
+Like I, I, you know, I would get really nervous doing interviews because I was so, you know, like what you were saying, you realized about reading the fountainhead.

-I was still very much um basing my sense of worth and value on what other people thought.
+I was still very much basing my sense of worth and value on what other people thought.

-So it felt really good to be on a show, but then it almost almost increased the standard that I held myself to where it's like okay, now I'm successful, so I need to be seen a certain way, and I you know, I've I've always loved learning, but I think also part of going to school was also making sure I was smart and educated and that I wasn't just an actor, like I kind of had a prejudice against just being an actor too.
+And I, you know, I've always loved learning, but I think also part of going to school was also making sure I was smart and educated and that I wasn't just an actor.

 I needed to like have degrees and all this stuff.

-So what I loved about ESP when I when I took the training, and honestly, I was skeptical, very skeptical.
+So what I loved about ESP when I, when I took the training, and honestly, I was skeptical, very skeptical.

 But I was like, you know what?